T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Experiments

 \subsection{Ablation study}

-To further verify the rationality of our design, we conduct ablation studies on two core components of the T-GVC framework: the guidance mechanism and the motion sampler module, as well as the keypoint quantity within each trajectory instance.
-Video sequences characterized by large motions, including $ParkScene$, $BasketballDrill$, $PartyScene$, $videoSRC02$ and $videoSRC05$ from HEVC Class B, Class C and MCL-JCV, are selected for evaluation.
-The coding efficiency is assessed using the Bjøntegaard Delta rate (BD-rate) \cite{bjontegaard2001calculation}, where PSNR is replaced by $1-LPIPS$.
+To further verify the rationality of our design, we conduct ablation studies on two core components of the T-GVC framework: the guidance mechanism and the motion sampler module.
+Video sequences characterized by large motions, including `ParkScene', `BasketballDrill', `PartyScene', `videoSRC02' and `videoSRC05' from Class B, Class C and MCL-JCV, are selected for evaluation.
+The coding efficiency is assessed using the Bjøntegaard Delta rate (BD-rate) \cite{bjontegaard2001calculation}, where PSNR is replaced by 1 - LPIPS.
 Negative BD-rate values indicate bitrate saving for equivalent perceptual quality.
 We apply DynamiCrafter with empty prompts (i.e., only guided by keyframes) as the comparison anchor in our experiments.
 The reported BD-rate results are calculated by averaging all test sequences.